tfausak/cabal-gild/README.md

   to the expected output.
 (Note that Gild will never produce CRLF line endings when formatting.)

-  It is an error to provide a value for this option unless the mode is `check`.

 - `--input=FILE`: Uses `FILE` as the input.
 If this is `-` (which is the default), then the input will be read from STDIN.